AdjunxLynx/hangman/README.md

 i have now introduced functions into my code and copied the existing code i had into them. this allows me to keep my variables seperate and not accidently use the incorrect variables later on in my code. automatically calls the functions when the code is run.

-i created a class and within that class initialised the variables needed once the class starts up. this means that i can avoid errors like trying to access a variable that doesnt exist yet. i added my previous functions as methods of this class.
+i created a class and within that class initialised the variables needed once the class starts up. this means that i can avoid errors like trying to access a variable that doesnt exist yet. i added my previous functions as methods of this class. i used a few if and elifs to detect and make sure my input guess was clean, basically so i knew exactly what type of datatype i was working with. i also used it to ensure i was enforcing the rules correctly

 finally, i have placed all my code into a class and added the final function to control the logic of the game. i also use a few checks, such as if the user has used all guesses, if the user has guessed all letters.